THE EDGEMOOR VISION

 Since this may be one of the last opportunities in or near Lethbridge where such properties will ever be offered again (see 2016 Inter-municipal Development Plan), we wanted to get this right by basing the neighbourhood on a vision.
 (Please see the Architectural Quotes page).

 That vision is to create a harmonious neighbourhood of timeless homes, with a sense of permanence and beauty, worthy of the surrounding natural environment of the escarpment and river valley.
 In essence, we are changing the meaning, in the best of ways, of owning a custom home in Lethbridge.
+And, after a number of these residences have reached completion, we are very happy with the results to date.

 There is a location in England named The Cotswolds where the homes and the rolling hills blended in such harmonious ways that it has become an international treasure.
 After visiting the area, we felt that the concept could be modelled at Edgemoor, and so the vision is a nod to those principles captured in the Cotswolds.